chevEldrid/mtgsite/_posts/2020-08-11-athreos_plus40.md

 %}
 <br />

 One of the best ways I’ve found to utilize this is to kill an opponent’s creature after they’ve declared attackers but before blockers are declared.
-Then, once that creature returns under your control, using it to block another creature attacking you.

-One of the best ways I’ve found to utilize this is to kill an opponent’s creature after they’ve declared attackers but before blockers are declared.
 Then, once that creature returns under your control, use it to ambush block another creature attacking you.
 Another form of spot removal I’d like to discuss here isn’t instant speed but provides other forms of synergy with Athreos, and that would be “O-ring” type effects:

 {% include pics.html